 Some of the most common examples include:

-If you experienced hospital negligence in the last three years, you may be able to make a claim against the hospital or trust responsible for your care.
+If you experienced hospital negligence in the last three years, you may be able to claim against the hospital or trust responsible for your care.

 But to do this, you’ll firstly need to prove that the hospital failed in their duty of care towards you, and that this directly led to your injury or illness.

-Your solicitor will help you gather evidence – including medical records, witness accounts and your own written statement – to support your claim.
+Your solicitor will help you gather evidence – including medical records and witness accounts – to support your claim.
 So you won’t need to do this alone.

 Only pay a fee if you receive compensation